 The planning process took place from August 2018 through March 2019 and involved a wide variety of stakeholders in the community.
 The process included an environmental scan; a capacity assessment; stakeholder engagement via online surveys and in-person interviews; a revision of the Mission, Vision and Values; a SWOT analysis; and goal setting and action planning.

 Through the process, it became clear that the most pressing issue facing the organization was the need for capacity development.
 Seven years ago, PVSS adopted a programmatic shift that expanded its capacity to serve more families, yet staffing levels have remained fairly static since the early 1990s.
 In May 2018, the organization also acquired the last two of its 22 properties.
-The expansion in number of clients served has not been matched in capacity-building efforts, which has predictably compromised depth in services and partnerships, the wellness of staff, and internal operations.
+The expansion in number of families served has not been matched in capacity-building efforts, which has predictably compromised depth in services and partnerships, the wellness of staff, and internal operations.

 To address these needs, PVSS’ Strategic Goals over the next three years are the following: